Eschatologue/CM_wiki/docs/spells/8th-level.md

 A swirling cloud of smoke shot through with white-hot embers appears in a 20-foot-radius sphere centered on a point within range.
 The cloud spreads around corners and is heavily obscured.
 It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.

-When the cloud appears, each creature in it must make a Dexterity saving throw.
+When the cloud appears, each creature in it must make a Dexterity Saving Throw.
 A creature takes 10d8 fire damage on a failed save, or half as much damage on a successful one.
-A creature must also make this saving throw when it enters the spell's area for the first time on a turn or ends its turn there.
+A creature must also make this Saving Throw when it enters the spell's area for the first time on a turn or ends its turn there.

 The cloud moves 10 feet directly away from you in a direction that you choose at the start of each of your turns.